13 Classic New Orleans Drinks You Must Try

 The Hurricane was invented at Pat O’Brien’s Bar, where you can still get one and drink it near — but not too near — the flaming fountain.
 This fruity and refreshing concoction is made with both white and dark rum; passion fruit, orange and lime juice; simple syrup and grenadine.

 This purple frozen concoction might remind you more of a college party — it’s made with Everclear — but the Voodoo blend is more popular for the place where you can get it, and that is Jean Lafitte’s Blacksmith Shop.
 The property is reputed to have been the New Orleans base of Lafitte’s pirate organization and the place where he planned the Battle of New Orleans with Andrew Jackson.

 The building was built in 1722 and is the oldest bar under continuous operation in the U.S. Lafitte’s has no electricity, so you can sample this New Orleans drink by the light of candles and a fireplace, which adds to the pirate ambiance.

 The final of these favorite New Orleans drinks is the Grasshopper.
 This cocktail was created for a New York contest by Philibert Guichet in 1919, where it took second place.
 Guichet was the proprietor of Tujague’s Restaurant in New Orleans’ French Quarter and the drink became a classic.

-Whether you’ve been exploring the French Quarter or strolling through some famous gardens, it’s time to sit back and enjoy one of these New Orleans drinks and see what everyone has been talking about.
+Whether you’ve been exploring the many New Orleans French Quarter restaurants or strolling through some famous gardens, it’s time to sit back and enjoy one of these New Orleans drinks and see what everyone has been talking about.
 Or sign up for a mixology class and learn to make these favorites yourself.